-The letter’s signatories include more than 14 current and past presidents of artificial intelligence and robotics organizations and professional associations such as AAAI, IEEE-RAS, IJCAI, ECCAI).
+The letter’s signatories include more than 14 current and past presidents of artificial intelligence and robotics organizations and professional associations such as AAAI, IEEE-RAS, IJCAI, and ECCAI.
 They include Google DeepMind chief executive Demis Hassabis and 21 of his lab’s engineers, developers and research scientists.
-Much media attention has focused on the hi-level signatories to the letter, such as Tesla CEO Elon Musk, Apple co-founder Steve Wozniak, Skype co-founder Jaan Tallin, Professor Stephen Hawking, and Professor Noam Chomsky.
+Much media attention has focused on the high-level signatories to the letter, such as Tesla CEO Elon Musk, Apple co-founder Steve Wozniak, Skype co-founder Jaan Tallin, Professor Stephen Hawking, and Professor Noam Chomsky.

 The letter has attracted strong media interest, from the Guardian to The New York Times.
 Max Tegmark, an MIT professor and a founder of the Future of Life Institute told VICE Motherboard, “This is the AI experts who are building the technology who are speaking up and saying they don’t want anything to do with this.”